argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

 ## Container
 The container is the basic unit of storage.
 A POSIX container can contain hundreds of millions of files, you can use it to store all of your data.
-You only need a small set of containers; perhaps just one per major unit of project work is.
+You only need a small set of containers; perhaps just one per major unit of project work is sufficient.

 ### Create a container
 ALCF has provided a script, `mkcont`, to help create a container with reasonable defaults.